PotassiumIon/instagram_scraper/README.md

 Create a new folder called inputs

-Place all the json files in inputs folder of the project root folder
+Place all the json files in the inputs folder and place the folder in the project root folder

 ### Running the program